 Hikkaduwa is one of the most popular tourist destinations in southern Sri Lanka.
 It is 98 km south of Colombo and its beautiful beaches a lot of glamour to this town.
 It is the place where you can have a glimpse of the fascinating underwater world and see the creatures that inhabit the unfathomable depths of the sea.

-The Galle city in southern Sri Lanka is the location for the largest maritime museum in Asia.
-The museum is housed in the Dutch storage premises of the colonial city that built-in 1676 by the Dutch administration.
+Galle city in southern Sri Lanka is the location of the largest maritime museum in Asia.
+The museum is housed in the Dutch storage premises of the colonial city built in 1676 by the Dutch administration.
 It occupies four spacious chambers in the Dutch storehouse (40,000 square feet) and the present museum was established in 2008.

-One of the most important exhibits of the museum is a diorama of historical inhabitants in Hambantota district.
-They believed to be lived about 7000 years earlier.
-Another valuable artefact is a tri-lingual stone inscription that is written in Chinese, Tamil and Persian languages.
-It believed to be written 600 years earlier in China and later brought to the island.
+One of the most important exhibits of the museum is a diorama of historical inhabitants in the Hambantota district.
+They are believed to be lived about 7000 years earlier.
+Another valuable artefact is a tree-lingual stone inscription that is written in Chinese, Tamil, and Persian languages.
+It is believed to be written 600 years earlier in China and later brought to the island.

-It also shows the methods of traditional fishing, fishing gears and fishing vessels of the country.
-Some of the articles among the exhibits are ropes used in vessels, old canons, porcelain items, smoking pipes, maps, and shipwrecks.
-A valuable artefact of the museum is the model of ship Avondster (evening star) that sank in the port of Galle.
+It also shows the methods of traditional fishing, fishing gear, and fishing vessels of the country.
+Some of the articles in the exhibits are ropes used in vessels, old canons, porcelain items, smoking pipes, maps, and shipwrecks.
+A valuable artefact of the museum is the model of the ship Avondster (evening star) that sank in the port of Galle.
 The model of the ship and the artefacts recovered from the ship can be witnessed in the museum.
-The ship has perished in 1659 AD.
+The ship perished in 1659 AD.

-One of the important functions of the museum is educating the people on the fragile maritime ecosystem of the sea.
-It shows a specimen of a large number of sea creatures such as fish, corals, seagrass and algae.
-One can see the causes of sea pollution and coastal erosion and precautions that one need to observe to stop the destruction.
+One of the important functions of the museum is to educate the people on the fragile maritime ecosystem of the sea.
+It shows a specimen of a large number of sea creatures such as fish, corals, seagrass, and algae.
+One can see the causes of sea pollution and coastal erosion and the precautions that one needs to observe to stop the destruction.

-One can visit the laboratory of the archaeological museum and witnessed the process of conservation of items with historical value.
-It provides a rare opportunity of acquiring hands-on experience of conserving items in a laboratory.
+One can visit the laboratory of the archaeological museum and witness the process of conservation of items with historical value.
+It provides a rare opportunity of acquiring hands-on experience in conserving items in a laboratory.
 The historical value of the artefacts represents the period from 8000 B.C to the present millennium.

 EXPLORING DUTCH REFORMED CHURCH ON GALLE TRIP

-None of the Galle day tours is completed if you miss Galle Fortress.
-This iconic tourist attraction is the most important site included in all Galle day tours.
-In the Galle fort sits the Dutch Reformed Church, which is another archaeological masterpiece dating back to more than 2 centuries, and one of the major tourist attractions in Galle Sri Lanka.
-Even though there are many historical attractions in the city, the Dutch Reformed Church is a must visited place among all of them due to the unique architecture and antiquity of the Church.
+In the Galle fort sits the Dutch Reformed Church, which is another archaeological masterpiece dating back more than 2 centuries, and one of the major tourist attractions in Galle Sri Lanka.
+Even though there are many historical attractions in the city, the Dutch Reformed Church is a must-visited place among all of them due to its unique architecture and antiquity of the Church.

 The fort of Galle Sri Lanka, which is located bordering the Indian Ocean on one side and sitting on a piece of land penetrated into the ocean, is the proud owner of this historical church.
 The fort is located at the highest point of the city which, looks over the town.

-The church still looks very antiques with its old-style building and antique furniture.
+The church still looks very antique with its old-style building and antique furniture.
 Chairs and other furniture are made of valuable hardwoods such as ebony.
-Most of the furniture and woodworks are dating back to the 17th and 18th century. the collection of furniture is a remarkable and veritable treasure of the church.
+Most of the furniture and woodwork are dating back to the 17th and 18th centuries. the collection of furniture is a remarkable and veritable treasure of the church.

-VISITING MARTIN WIKRAMASINGHE MUSEUM ON GALLE DAY TOUR
+VISITING MARTIN WICKRAMASINGHE MUSEUM ON THE GALLE DAY TOUR

-Martin Wickramasinghe folk museum is one of the most visited tourist attractions in Sri Lanka offering the possibility to explore the rich historical past of Galle and suburb, and it is a must-see attraction in Galle.
-It is a place to see typical ancient farming practices, fishing methods, hunting methods and many other cottage industries.
+Martin Wickramasinghe folk museum is one of the most visited tourist attractions in Sri Lanka offering the possibility to explore the rich historical past of Galle and its suburbs, and it is a must-see attraction in Galle.
+It is a place to see typical ancient farming practices, fishing methods, hunting methods, and many other cottage industries.
 The museum has a large collection of bullock carts known as “Thirikkala”, which functioned as the main transport method of southern Sri Lanka in the past.

 DRIVE TO HANDUNGODA TEA FACTORY

-Handuingoda tea factory gives you a perfect opportunity to visit a tea factory and plantation in your Galle day trip.
-Usually, this opportunity (visiting tea factory) can be obtained in your trip to upcountry, however, thanks to Handugoda tea factory now the travellers from beach hotels in Galle and southern coast can witness the process of tea manufacturing in Sri Lanka.
+Handungoda tea factory gives you a perfect opportunity to visit a tea factory and plantation on your Galle day trip.
+Usually, this opportunity (visiting a tea factory) can be obtained on your trip to the upcountry, however, thanks to the Handugoda tea factory now travellers from beach hotels in Galle and the southern coast can witness the process of tea manufacturing in Sri Lanka.

-The journey from Galle to Handugida tea factory takes around 40 minutes and the drive is extremely interesting because you pass very beautiful surrounding and countryside that full of trees and plants.
+The journey from Galle to the Handungoda tea factory takes around 40 minutes and the drive is extremely interesting because you pass through very beautiful surroundings and countryside that is full of trees and plants.

-Visiting Handugida tea factory on your Galle day tours allows you to get to know the many tea varieties such as BOPF, BOP, OP etc. Handungoda tea factory produces one exclusive tea variety known as ” Saphire Oolong Tea “, which is very rare tea variety and only very few tea factories producing it.
+Visiting the Handungoda tea factory on your Galle day tours allows you to get to know the many tea varieties such as BOPF, BOP, OP, etc. Handungoda tea factory produces one exclusive tea variety known as ” Saphire Oolong Tea “, which is a very rare tea variety and only very few tea factories produce it.